Yuma Test Center Commander keynotes 29th annual Camp Bouse Days ceremony

-U.S. Army Yuma Test Center Commander Lt.
-Col. Kevin Hicks (left) speaks with La Paz County, Ariz.
-Supervisor Duce Minor prior to the 29th annual Camp Bouse Days ceremony on February 8, 2025.
+U.S. Army Yuma Test Center (YTC) Commander Lt.
+Col. Kevin Hicks served as keynote speaker at the 29th annual Camp Bouse Commemoration Ceremony in the La Paz County town of Bouse on Saturday, Feb.
+8, 2025.

+The modern-day mission of YPG has a direct lineage with the Soldiers of the World War II-era 'Greatest Generation' who in the 1940s tested the Canal Defense Light, a 13 million candlepower arc searchlight mounted in the turret of an M3 tank at Camp Bouse.
+The system was never fielded, but at the time the project constituted the second-most secret Army program after the Manhattan Project.

+YPG is the last active Army installation within the World War II-era California-Arizona Desert Maneuver Area, of which Camp Bouse was a part.

 |Date Taken: